HariSekhon/Knowledge-Base/terraform.md

 Otherwise you'll lose tonnes of time:

-- trying to migrate from Terraform to Terragunt modules
+- migrating from Terraform to Terragunt modules
-- trying to port from custom modules to official portable modules to match the rest of your code base
+- migrating from custom modules to official portable modules to match the rest of your code base
 - inheriting problems in the migrations above
 - debugging and fixing their code